robinboncoeur/mygitblender/README.md

 # Description

 **Figure Shaders** is a script to give humanoid figures imported into Blender: skin, eyes and mouth shaders using an image set.
 These image sets are usually provided by the figure or character maker.
 The script runs in a panel [ T ] in the context of the the 3D Viewport window.
-Currently - as of 18-Feb-2018 - the most recent version is 0.5.4.
-This is a test version only because a dialogue is not working correctly.
-Otherwise, all should work as advertised.
+Currently - as of 19-Feb-2018 - the most recent version is 0.5.5.
+All should work as advertised.

 **Figure Shaders** requires Blender 2.78 or newer to work properly, largely because it takes advantage of a new shader node called PrincipledShader.
 Download the current version of Blender at: